-In large part unchanged in 800 years, the center of Siena’s life is undoubtedly its 13th century main square, The Piazza del Campo.
-Clients may recall this as the venue for the annual bareback horse race, Il Pallo, held July 2nd and August 16th each summer.
-We feel Siena is significant, much less touristy (and perhaps livable) alternative to Florence.
+In large part unchanged for 800 years, the center of Siena’s life is undoubtedly its 13th-century main square, The Piazza del Campo.
+Clients may recall this as the venue for the annual bareback horse race, Il Pallo, held on the second of July and August 16th each summer.
+We feel Siena is a significant, much less touristy (and perhaps livable) alternative to Florence.
 With winding redbrick lanes and Gothic architecture, particularly the ornate Siena Cathedral, Siena is brimming with medieval allure, transporting you to a time centuries ago.
-Innumerable new restaurants, boutiques, and wine bars have opened here in the past few years, making Siena a fun, compelling full-day destination.
-Our 2017 restaurant favorites: Enoteca I Terzi (Tuscan bistecca fiortina – grilled steak), Bar Il Palio (delicious lasagna + best views for people-watching at the Piazza del Campo!) and Tre Cristi (established in 1830, this is the go-to place for seafood in Sienna).
+Innumerable new restaurants, boutiques, and wine bars have opened here in the past few years, making Siena a fun and compelling, full-day destination.
+Our restaurant favorites include: Enoteca I Terzi (Tuscan bistecca fiortina – grilled steak), Bar Il Palio (delicious lasagna + best views for people-watching at the Piazza del Campo!), and Tre Cristi (established in 1830, this is the go-to place for seafood in Sienna).

-San Gimignano derives its name from the Bishop of Modena of the same name who legend has it saved the city from Attila the Hun.
+San Gimignano derives its name from the Bishop of Modena of the same name who, legend has it, saved the city from Attila the Hun.
 In early times, San Gimignano prospered due to its location on the Via Francigena, “the road that comes from France”, a road running from France to Rome and a popular pilgrimage trek for those wishing to visit the Holy See and the tombs of the apostles Peter and Paul.
-Most noteworthy are the 14 surviving medieval towers that remain out of the original 72 – it was common for prominent families to build towers taller than their neighbors’ as a sign of wealth and power.
-Its medieval architecture draws large tourist crowds, though a stopover is definitely recommended.
+Most noteworthy are the 14 surviving medieval towers that remain out of the original 72.
+It was common for prominent families to build towers taller than their neighbors’ as a sign of wealth and power.
+Its medieval architecture draws large tourist crowds, though a stopover here is definitely recommended.
 Visit at night when the crowds die down and you can try some Vernaccia di San Gimignano, a wine made from grapes in the region and considered by many to be one of the finest Italian white wines.

-Enclosed by stone walls dating back to the Etruscan and Roman times and sitting nearly 2,000 feet about sea level sits the town of Cortona, with its impeccable views of the Valdichiana (Chiana Valley) and Lake Trasimeno.
+Enclosed by stone walls dating back to the Etruscan and Roman times and sitting nearly 2,000 feet above sea level, sits the town of Cortona, with its impeccable views of the Valdichiana (Chiana Valley) and Lake Trasimeno.
 With a population of only 22,000, Cortona is small but offers much by way of charm.
-Local handmade items, delicious wine, and traditional Tuscan delicacies are plentiful.
-We strongly recommend visiting the Disocesan Museum, an art museum built on the former site of the Church of Gesù which houses pieces dating back to the second century A.D.
+Local handmade items, delicious wine, and traditional Tuscan delicacies are plentiful here.
+We strongly recommend visiting the Diocesan Museum, an art museum built on the former site of the Church of Gesù, which houses pieces dating back to the second century AD.
 If interested in archeology, The Etruscan Academy Museum of the City of Cortona (MAEC) offers the chance to view artifacts from Etruscan civilization found in the area.

 Our Favorite Tuscany Hotels